Dreaming of a True World

 “If I had a horse I would ride

-To taste the brother hood floating free in this land of our seeed....
+To taste the brother hood floating free in this land of our seed....

 There are no elders anymore to make predictions or prophecies to teach people,

-But Ed Little Crow is our elder and he is teaching us here in his words and thoughts collected by Wild Embers
+But Ed Little Crow is our elder and he is teaching us here in his words and thoughts collected by Wild Embers”

-photos/into by antoinette nora claypoole
+photos/intro by antoinette nora claypoole

 Ed Little Crow is Lakota, Dakota member of the Elders Council in S. Oregon, veteran of the Seige of Wounded Knee, 1973, father and poet.
 His years as a quiet, steady force in the Oregon communities within which he has lived, worked and prayed have etched themselves into the psyche of all he meets.